stripe-archive/au-becs-debit-payment/README.md

 Stripe users in Australia can accept [BECS Direct Debit payments](https://stripe.com/docs/payments/au-becs-debit) from customers with an Australian bank account.

+As part of their payment confirmations, businesses must collect a mandate, called Direct Debit Request (DDR): customers need to provide their bank account details—consisting of the account holder’s name, the Bank-State-Branch (BSB) number, and the bank account number—and accept the DDR Service Agreement.
+This gives the business an authorization to debit the account.
+Stripe is able to generate this mandate for businesses to present to their customers.

-During the payment process, [a PaymentIntent object is created](https://stripe.com/docs/payments/au-becs-debit/accept-a-payment#create-payment-intent) and a recurring Direct Debit Request mandate is generated and the debit is initiated.
-BECS Direct Debit is a pull-based, asynchronous method of payment.
-It takes up to 3 business days to confirm the success or failure of a payment.
-[Listen to webhooks](https://stripe.com/docs/payments/au-becs-debit/accept-a-payment#confirm-success) to be notified of payment status changes.
+In the sample provided, [a PaymentIntent object is created](https://stripe.com/docs/payments/au-becs-debit/accept-a-payment#create-payment-intent) to be confirmed during checkout, upon which a recurring Direct Debit Request mandate is generated and the debit is initiated.
+Webhooks are used to get notified of [payment status changes](https://stripe.com/docs/payments/au-becs-debit/accept-a-payment#confirm-success).

 ## Demo